IdolVerse/pixipi.github.io/README.md

-# Doll Trap — Seattle Underground Idol Group
+# Pixipi — Seattle Virtual Idol Group

-Fan club website with admin panel for event and photo management.
+Official fan club website for **Pixipi**, a Seattle-based virtual idol group with a Win98 dreamcore / Tamagotchi aesthetic.

 **Stack:** GitHub Pages (frontend) · Cloudflare Workers + D1 (backend + database) · Supabase Storage (images)

+> Note: The Cloudflare worker and D1 database still use legacy `dolltrap` identifiers in their infrastructure names (`api.dolltrap.workers.dev`, `dolltrap-db`).
+These are production values and safe to ignore from a branding perspective.

 Events and albums share the same `events` table, distinguished by `kind = 'event' | 'album'`.
 The calendar and home page only show `kind = 'event'`; the gallery and admin can also manage albums.